 With its lush look, this fast-growing houseplant is one of the most popular for a good reason.
 Used to moist climates, the fern is just dying to absorb the water droplets contaminating your home’s air.

-In doing so, they also draw in any benzene, xylene, formaldehyde, and other such toxins in the air.
+They also draw in any benzene, xylene, formaldehyde, and other such toxins in the air.
 A hanging basket of gracefully arching ferns is a beautiful contemporary look for any home.
-Place them in semi-dark areas with indirect sunlight, and mist the leaves now and then, particularly during winter.
+Place them in semi-dark areas with indirect sunlight, and mist the leaves occasionally, particularly during winter.
+This page will explain more about displaying your indoor potted plants.

 Peace Lily or scientifically name Spathiphyllum